proteantecs/mlrun/docs/runtimes/load-from-hub.md

 ### Load function example

 The `describe` function analyzes a csv or parquet file for data analysis.
-To load the `describe` function from the MLRun function hub:
+To load the `describe` function from the MLRun hub:

 ```python
 project.set_function("hub://describe", "describe")